Skip to content

 • Total AHV/IV/EO on this salary: CHF 10,600

-No adjustment to the standard calculation due to Bitcoin denomination.
-The employer's payroll system runs the standard Swiss deduction logic on the CHF-equivalent gross.
+The Bitcoin denomination triggers no adjustment.
+The employer's payroll system runs the standard Swiss deduction logic against the CHF-equivalent gross.

-For DCA strategy considerations: if this employee immediately converts the after-tax, after-AHV Bitcoin salary into a DCA cold storage position, the standard cold storage workflow applies independently.
+For DCA strategy considerations: if you sweep the after-tax, after-AHV Bitcoin salary straight into a DCA cold storage position, the standard cold storage workflow handles the rest.

 Example B: Full-time miner, CHF 80,000 net mining revenue

 Above the sliding scale threshold of CHF 60,500.
-Full self-employed AHV rate applies to the full CHF 80,000.
-Quarterly Akontozahlungen payable to the cantonal Ausgleichskasse.
-Annual AHV bill arrives in January based on prior-year tax assessment.
+The full self-employed AHV rate applies to the full CHF 80,000.
+Quarterly Akontozahlungen go to the cantonal Ausgleichskasse.
+The annual AHV bill arrives in January from the prior-year tax assessment.

-The electricity costs and hardware depreciation that reduce the CHF 80,000 to net profit are deductible for both income tax and AHV purposes.
-The gross mining revenue is not the AHV base.
-Net profit is.
+Electricity and hardware depreciation that bring the gross down to CHF 80,000 net are deductible for both income tax and AHV.
+The AHV base is net profit, not gross revenue.

 VAT and Bitcoin Salary

-Paying salary in Bitcoin does not trigger VAT on the Bitcoin transfer itself.
+Paying salary in Bitcoin does not trigger VAT on the transfer itself.
 ESTV MWST-Praxis-Info 04 (2019-06-17) classifies Bitcoin as a means of payment, so the transfer is not a taxable supply under MWSTG Art.
-18. The payroll-level Bitcoin transfer is a settlement of a salary obligation, not a commercial sale.
+18. The Bitcoin transfer settles a salary obligation; it is not a commercial sale.

 For the full Swiss VAT treatment of Bitcoin transactions by businesses and freelancers, see Bitcoin VAT Switzerland.

 This is education, not financial or social-security advice.
-AHV classification of crypto income is unsettled in detail for staking and mining cases.
+AHV classification of crypto income is unsettled for staking and mining at the edges.
 Consult a licensed Swiss Steuerberater or Treuhänder and your cantonal Ausgleichskasse before declaring Bitcoin income to AHV.

 Frequently Asked Questions